 How to maintain a positive online reputation

-Here are a few key things to keep in mind to maintain a positive online reputation:
+A few key things to keep in mind to maintain a positive online reputation:

 - Assess your current situation: Start by simply Googling yourself or your company.
 Take note of what comes up and whether your search results are mostly positive or negative.

 - Monitor your search results: Keep a careful watch on what is being said about you online.
-Respond to comments whether they are positive or negative.
+Respond to comments, whether they are positive or negative.
 If they are negative, work to improve the problem to avoid repeating it in the future.

 Whether you are just starting to build your online reputation or are facing a reputational crisis, you can work to improve your search results.
 If you need help navigating the process, feel free to contact us today.